 - A training log of each radial artery puncture must be maintained for audit purposes.

-- Competence must be assessed against the competency standard statements set out in the Learning Guide and Competency Standard Statements (Leeds Teaching Hospitals Trust 2009) either by a doctor or a clinical practitioner competent to perform radial arterial puncture and who also has a recognised teaching and assessing qualification, before unsupervised practice is undertaken.
+- Competence must be assessed against the competency standard statements set out in the Percutaneous Arterial Cannulation and Radial Artery Puncture Learning Guide and Competency Standard Statements (LTHT 2020) either by a doctor or a clinical practitioner competent to perform radial arterial puncture and who also has a recognised teaching and assessing qualification, before unsupervised practice is undertaken.